nearapogee/simplec/README.md

 - simplec-blog: Don't always need or want a blog bundled in.
 (You might have your own.)

+- simplec-sections: Sections compose pages.
+Configure pages composed of Sections rather than taking a page hook line and sinker.

 - simplec-admin: Opinionated, prebuilt way of managing pages.
 Take it or leave it.
 Or don't mount it and generate scaffold controllers and views for basic